Post Summary: Olympic Peninsula Road Trip route in Washington (Best views and stops on the way!)

 Stop 1: Olympia Coffee Roasters

-Get your coffee to-go or bask in the ultra-cool, urban ambiance of Olympia Coffee Roasters.
+But wait!
+On the way, get your coffee to-go or bask in the ultra-cool, urban ambiance of Olympia Coffee Roasters.

 Originally a wholesale coffee roaster, they are now a thriving coffee shop focusing on innovative as well as original drinks.